MOD Bicester: History

 A bomb disposal training base, built at a cost of circa £100 million and including a cave complex, a dive pool and roadways was established at St George's Barracks on the site in March 2013.

-Then in September 2014, 23 Pioneer Regiment, which had been based at St David's Barracks on the site since the 1940s, was disbanded.
+In September 2014, 23 Pioneer Regiment, which had been based at St David's Barracks on the site since the 1940s, was disbanded.

 1 Regiment RLC moved from Gütersloh in Germany to St David's Barracks at Bicester in 2016.

+Current units

+Units based at the site include: